 Be Careful About High MERV Ratings

 A safe bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used on the advice of your Parker Pearce Service Experts Heating & Air Conditioning technician to verify your system has the capability of moving the proper amount of air through higher efficiency filters.
+A higher MERV filter should be used on the advice of your Parker Pearce Service Experts technician to verify your system has the capability of moving the suitable amount of air through higher efficiency filters.
 You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family deals with allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.